Skin Conditions

 • Triggers include alcohol, spicy food, sun, stress and hot drinks.

-• Topical metronidazole, ivermectin and azelaic acid are first-line.
+• Topical a suitable treatment, ivermectin and azelaic acid are first-line.

-• An online doctor can prescribe and review.
+• An online doctor can recommend and review.

 Subtypes of rosacea